 Try this approach: Instead of asking about openings, say “I’ve developed a list of companies I might like to work for, and I’d like to get your thoughts about any of these, or similar ones.”

 If you do that, you may soon find yourself speaking to someone at one of those companies.
-Again, don’t ask them about openings–you can find that out on the company website.
-Here’s a question that would be much better at engaging their interest and starting a relationship: “I’d like to talk with you about your view of current trends in the XYZ industry and your experience at QRS Company.”
+Again, don’t ask them about openings–you can research those on the company website.
+Instead, ask them, a question that could engage their interest and start a relationship.
+For example: “I’d like to talk with you about your view of current trends in the XYZ industry and your experience at QRS Company.”

 With this approach, networking becomes an opportunity to: